Steven Seagal

 Steven Frederic Seagal (/sᵻˈɡɑːl/ sih-GAHL; born April 10, 1952) is an American actor, producer, screenwriter, martial artist, and musician.
-A 7th-dan black belt and shihan in Aikikai aikido, he began his adult life as a martial arts instructor in Japan where he became the first non-Japanese and American to operate an aikido dojo.
-He later moved to Los Angeles where he continued teaching aikido.
+A 7th-dan black belt and shihan in Aikikai aikido, he began his adult life as a martial arts instructor in Japan, where he became the first non-Japanese and American to operate an aikido dojo.
+He later moved to Los Angeles, where he continued teaching aikido.
 In 1988, Seagal made his acting debut in Above the Law, which is regarded as the first American film to feature aikido in fight sequences.

-By 1991, he had starred in three commercially successful films, and would go on to achieve greater fame in Under Siege (1992), where he played Navy SEALs counter-terrorist expert Casey Ryback, a role he reprised in the sequel Under Siege 2: Dark Territory (1995).
+By 1991, he had starred in three commercially successful films, and went on to achieve greater fame in Under Siege (1992), where he played Navy SEAL counter-terrorist expert Casey Ryback, a role he reprised in the sequel Under Siege 2: Dark Territory (1995).
 In 1994, he starred in his directorial debut film On Deadly Ground.
 During the latter half of the 1990s, Seagal starred in three more feature films and the direct-to-video film The Patriot.
 Subsequently, his career shifted to mostly direct-to-video productions.
 He has since appeared in films and reality shows, most notably as the main villain in Robert Rodriguez's Machete (2010), and Steven Seagal: Lawman, which depicted Seagal performing duties as a reserve deputy sheriff.

 Seagal is a guitarist and has released two studio albums, Songs from the Crystal Cave and Mojo Priest, and performed on the scores of several of his films.
 He has worked with Stevie Wonder and Tony Rebel, who both performed on his debut album.
 He has been involved in a line of "therapeutic oil" products and energy drinks.
 Seagal is an environmentalist, animal rights activist, and supporter of 14th Dalai Lama Tenzin Gyatso.
 In 2004, he was inducted into the Martial Arts History Museum Hall of Fame.

 Seagal has been the subject of controversy during his career.
 Since 1991, multiple women have accused Seagal of sexual harassment or assault.
 A supporter of Vladimir Putin, he backed the Russian annexation of Crimea in 2014 and the Russian invasion of Ukraine in 2022.
 He was granted both Russian and Serbian citizenship in 2016.
 In 2018, he was appointed Russia's special envoy to the U.S.